Sairam220599/Test/test.md

 Wrapper for list to easier access.

 ### ii.
 Lists
-A list is a collection which is **ordered** and **changeable**.
+* A list is a collection which is ordered and changeable.
 In Python lists are written with square brackets.

-It can store many data types such as integers,characters, strings, lists(nested list), dict etc and it is not necessary that all elements are of same type.
+* It can store many data types such as integers,characters, strings, lists(nested list), dict etc and it is not necessary that all elements are of same type.

 **Syntax of initialization-**